tokio-rs/axum/axum/src/docs/middleware.md

 - Which passes the request onto `handler` where a response is produced
 - That response is then passes to `layer_one`
 - Then to `layer_two`
-- And finally to `layer_three` where its returned out of your app
+- And finally to `layer_three` where it's returned out of your app

-Its a little more complicated in practice because any middleware is free to return early and not call the next layer, for example if a request cannot be authorized, but its a useful mental model to have.
+It's a little more complicated in practice because any middleware is free to return early and not call the next layer, for example if a request cannot be authorized, but its a useful mental model to have.